wso2-attic/ballerina-integrator/README.md

 ### Deploying on Docker

 You can run the service that we developed above as a Docker container.

-As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running ballerina programs on containers, you just need to put the corresponding docker annotations on your service code.
+As Ballerina platform includes [Ballerina_Docker_Extension](https://github.com/ballerinax/docker), which offers native support for running Ballerina programs on containers, you just need to put the corresponding Docker annotations on your service code.

-- In our 'passthrough', we need to import  `ballerinax/docker` and use the annotation `@docker:Config,@docker:Expose` as shown below to enable docker image generation during the build time.
+In our `passthrough`, we need to import  `ballerinax/docker` and use the annotation `@docker:Config,@docker:Expose` as shown below to enable Docker image generation during the build time.

 ##### passthrough.bal

 ```ballerina
 import ballerina/http;
 import ballerina/log;